abdullahtariq91/thermal-printer-chrome-extension/README.md

 Available on:
   http://127.0.0.1:8080
   http://192.168.1.7:8080
-Hit CTRL-C to stop the server
+Hit CTRL-c to stop the server
 ```

 Add both links to `externally_connectable` in manifest.json (and reload).